 As a rule of thumb, the more expensive a designer sells at full price the least likely is that you will find this designer at half the price or less (unless you buy second hand).
 When you find a pair of Gucci horse-bites mules, new without tags and without box at 60% off, it most likely is a knock-off.
 Some desperate exes may sell a real piece way off because they want to cut their losses.
 However, ask for the receipt and all the certificates, etc. to ensure it’s not a knock-off.
 Actually, it is best for them to sell thru a certified seller specializing in high-end designers.

 It doesn’t matter that the clothes are second hand in great condition (never buy vintage or mint unless you want to create a collection for the local fashion museum).

-All high-end designer clothing most likely also contra-dicts with your real lifestyle.
-Remember:
+All high-end designer clothing most likely also contradicts with your real lifestyle.
+Remember: Clothes convey a message!

 Are your clothes lying about you?
 An empty-nester Jane Joe, whose two kids are in college, who is working 9-to-5 as an administrative assistant, sales person, teacher, you name it, wearing all Prada in a small town somewhere in the middle of nowhere?
-Looks like Scotty beammed her there by mistake when he actually planned to beam her onto the catway at the Fall/Winter Milan, London, New York, Paris, … Fashion Week.
+Looks like Scotty beamed her there by mistake when he actually planned to beam her onto the cat walk at the Fall/Winter Milan, London, New York, Paris, … Fashion Week.

 When you only buy things that last forever, i.e. classic investment pieces, you’ll get bored and look, well just expensive, not stylish.
 Most likely you even look conservative and old-fashioned.
 However, you don’t want to wear just the latest trends either.
 That would look either like you rioted your daughter’s or even grand-daughter’s closet (even when you don’t have any of these).
 But there is nothing wrong to have the one or other items from your favorite designer(s).
-Just don’t wear them all in one outfit.
+Just don’t wear them all in one outfit!

 You need to know when to splurge and when to bargain.
 A mix of cheap and more expensive is best.
 Wear that expensive Burberry blazer you found second hand or on sale (it never goes 40% or more off) with a $20 pair of great fitting jeans and a graphic Tee or the Dior over-the-knee boots you scored on eBay with leggings or skinny jeans and a trendy (read cheap less than $30 aka fast fashion) tunic or mini dress.

 Personal style is all about knowing who you are, how you edit your wardrobe, how you combine things and knowing when to wear what and how to wear it right.
-The good news is you can learn it.
+The good news is, you can learn it!
 I had to learn it, so you can learn it too if you have the willingness to do so.
 It’s not too late to learn How to Dress for Success in Midlife.
 Buy the book now.

 Photos: G. Kramm

-© 2013-2019 Nicole Mölders | All rights reserved
+© 2013-2023 Nicole Mölders | All rights reserved